-D) Any disclosures required by law to be made by a selected arbitrator shall be made within ten (10) calendar days from the notice of the proposed nomination or appointment.
+D) Any disclosures required by law to be made by a selected arbitrator shall be served by electronic mail to the counsel of record for each represented party within ten (10) calendar days from the notice of the proposed nomination or appointment.
 The parties have fifteen (15) calendar days after the service of the proposed arbitrator's disclosure statement to object to the appointment of the arbitrator based upon the disclosures made.
 If no written objection is received by ADR Services within that time frame, it is considered waived.